paulfioravanti/plover-run-applescript/README.md

 > Or, extract the code you have that uses lists out into [script libraries][].
 > I wrote about how I did this in _[Sharing AppleScript Handlers][]_.
 >
-> The AppleScript-related issues have now been fixed, as can be seen in the
+> **Update**: The AppleScript-related issues have now been fixed, as can be seen
-> issue.
-However, since those fixes are only in a version of PyXA that uses a
+> in the issue.
+However, since those fixes are only in a version of PyXA that
-> Python version later than 3.9, we will have to wait until the Python version
+> uses a Python version later than 3.9, we will have to wait until the Python
-> bundled in with Plover itself updates to at least 3.10 before this problem can
+> version bundled in with Plover itself updates to at least 3.10 before this
-> be properly resolved.
+> problem can be properly resolved.

 Pressing the "Disconnect and reconnect the machine" button on the Plover UI resets the AppleScript script cache.
 If you make any changes to any AppleScript